 If you’re careless when applying UHU, you can end up with bubbles trapped inside the glue as it hardens, ruining the invisibility.
-To avoid this, don’t let any air get trapped inside the tube, make sure you roll up the end of the tube like toothpaste and put the cap back on straight away.
+To avoid this, don’t let any air get trapped inside the tube, make sure you roll up the end of the tube-like toothpaste and put the cap back on straight away.

 UHU Extra vs UHU Original vs UHU solvent free:

-UHU all purpose glue comes in three versions:
+UHU all-purpose adhesive comes in three versions:

-UHU all purpose glue (original):
+UHU all-purpose glue (original):

 The original UHU glue.
 Bonds to anything.
 Acetone solvent based

-UHU all purpose glue EXTRA:
+UHU all-purpose glue EXTRA:

 The same as UHU original, but the formula is slightly thicker.
 Works well if you need to glue something vertically, although the original version is quite thick already.

-UHU all purpose glue (Solvent Free):
+UHU all-purpose glue (Solvent Free):